SaiPrajwalReddy/AirBnb-DataAnalysis/README.md

 # How do we run it?

+The application expects there files as input namely
+	- Lisiting.txt : contains information about listings
+	- Calendar.txt : contains information about the days when a listing is avalibale
+	- Review.txt : contains information about the customer reviews for each listing.

-spark-submit -–master yarn AirBnb-0.0.1-SNAPSHOT.jar -–jars avro-1.1.0.jar beanio-2.1.0.jar inputLocation OutputLocation
+spark-submit -–master yarn --jars avro-1.1.0.jar,beanio-2.1.0.jar --class HotelDataAnalysis.AirBnb.App  AirBnb-0.0.1-SNAPSHOT.jar <inputDir containing the above mentioned files> < OutputLocation >

 All the jars specified in the spark-submit command and the input dataset is available in this repo.
-This project uses AVRO model objects for serialization and deserialization and the beanIO for mapping records to objects.
+This project uses AVRO model objects for serialization and deserialization and the BeanIO for mapping records to objects.
 Hence these jars will be needed during run time and hence are provided in the –-jars option of spark submit command